Missing large

 Thanks to GW Bush, our Supreme Court has changed from the most respected court in the land to our own little presidential back-up singers: The Supremes, who do not legitimately interpret the Constitution according to precedent.
 The Chief Justice is Supremely Unqualified and rules according to his personal and religious beliefs.
 We can only hope that some of the worst on that panel will retire or pass on to debate very important issues with the Supreme Being – long before a Republican is elected as President again.

-5. over 10 years ago on That New Carl Smell
+5. about 11 years ago on That New Carl Smell

 What fun!
 I’m adding this strip to my favorites list, so I’ll receive it every day.
 Woo-hoo!